JelaJs/sellBuy-Vue3-app/README.md

 # buySellApp

-This app is made using Vue 3(Composition Api) and Firebase.
-App is also fully responsive, so it can be used on mobile, tablet, laptop, and desktop devices.
+This app is crafted using Vue 3 with the Composition API, Vite, and Firebase.

-The application is developed for users who want to sell or buy something.
-Here users can find the products they are interested in as well as all the information about the product itself as well as the person selling it.
+Designed for users looking to buy or sell items, the application offers a platform to discover products of interest along with comprehensive details about each listing and its seller.

-Also, users can log in and leave comments as well as contact the user who sells the product directly on the application.
-In addition, after the user has logged in, he can place his product, which will be listed with other ads.
-User can edit and delete product at any time.
+Users have the ability to log in, leave comments, and directly contact sellers through the app.
+Additionally, authenticated users can post their own products, which are then showcased alongside other listings.
+They retain the flexibility to edit or delete their listings at any time.

 Try app here: https://ibuyisell.netlify.app/